pbos/brew/recipes/bramble-blast.md

 3. Lower heat and add and the malt.
 4. Keep around 67°C for 60 minutes.
 5. Filter out the spent grain.
 (We're going to try to make bread out of it).
 6. Reheat to boil the wort again.
 Cover the pot partially to prevent most water from escaping.
 7. Add 40g Cascade.
 8. After 50 minutes, add the blackberries.
 9. After 5 more minutes, add the remaining 10g Cascade.
-10. Remove the hops.
+10. After the final 5 minutes, take off stove, remove blackberries and hops.
-11. After the final 5 minutes, take off stove and add water up to 10L.
+11. Add water up to 10L.
 12. Cool down to ~20-25°C in water bath.
 Change water when it gets hot.
 If you have a faster way to cool it, use that.
 13. Add yeast, pour into containers for fermentation.
 14. Let rest for ~3 weeks or so.
 15. Bottle the beer.
-Let it rest for as long as you'd like.
-Put in fridge to cool.
+Put it in fridge and let it rest for as long as you'd like.
 16. Drink that shit.